Degenerate coupled-cluster theory: Theories

-The sum of the zeroth- and first-order energies [Eqs.\ (\ref{MP0}) and (\ref{MP1})] of single-reference M{\o}ller--Plesset perturbation theory recovers the HF energy expression or the expectation value of the Hamiltonian in a single determinant.
-Therefore, it may be argued that the $\Delta$MP1 method is another projection HF theory for degenerate and nondegenerate references.
+The sum of the zeroth- and first-order energies [Eqs.\ (\ref{MP0}) and (\ref{MP1})] of single-reference MP theory recovers the HF energy expression.
+Therefore, the third way of defining a generalized HF theory is to identify it with the MP1 method.
+Then, it may be argued that the $\Delta$MP1 method is another projection HF theory for degenerate and nondegenerate references.
 It is a ``projection'' HF theory because the orbitals in the reference determinants are predetermined and not varied.
 We shall examine its performance in Sec.\ \ref{sec:Calc}.

-On the other hand, it does not seem appropriate to view SUMRCCS as any kind of HF theory because it fully accounts for correlation effects due to two-electron and higher-order excitations within the internal space.